Treatment

-More than 200,000 patient visits each year
+More than 100,000 patients each year

 Since 1982, GHESKIO has provided world-class medical care to the poorest of the poor in Haiti.
 Because our patients live in extreme poverty, they are at high risk for many diseases.
 That’s why we always provide healthcare free of charge, including tests, diagnoses, treatment services and medications.

-HIV testing, counseling, and treatment
+HIV testing, diagnosis and treatment

 For more than 40 years, we’ve partnered with leading organizations to combat the HIV/AIDS epidemic.
 Our researchers identified contaminated blood transfusions as a major mode of HIV transmission, and then worked with the government to place the Haitian Red Cross in total control of blood banking.
 We conducted clinical trials to define effective therapeutic and preventive interventions for HIV.
 We documented the success of antiretroviral therapy (ART) in resource-poor settings, and published ART treatment initiation criteria that led the World Health Organization to change international guidelines.

 In 1985, we opened the country’s first HIV Voluntary Counseling and Testing Center.
 The number of people seeking testing continues to increase.
 We partnered with the Ministry of Health to reduce the rate of transmission of HIV from pregnant mother to child from 30% to less than 4%.
-As our HIV care and prevention services have expanded, HIV prevalence has decreased from 6.2% to less than 2% in 2021.
+As our HIV care and prevention services have expanded, HIV prevalence in Haiti has decreased from 6.2% to less than 2% in 2021.

 We’ve partnered with the Ministry of Health to implement our prevention and care model to a network of more than 27 healthcare centers.
 GHESKIO provides training, supervision, financial oversight and quality control for all HIV and TB clinical services at these sites.

-Tuberculosis testing and treatment
+TB testing and treatment

 Cardiovascular disease